Three tips to avoid paying too much for the property:

 Currently many home owners purchase their properties voetstoots without the knowledge that they can and should insist on an official inspection and report to protect their interests.
 This leaves the home buyer in a very precarious position down the line when functional or structural issues begin to arise.

-It is important to remember that a buying property is a massive, long-term investment, so don’t be too hasty to commit to anything without having completed the necessary checks beforehand.
+It is important to remember that buying property is a massive, long-term investment, so don’t be too hasty to commit to anything without having completed the necessary checks beforehand.

 3. Consider contextual trends.